-- 4.2.1.
-We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - 4.2.2.
-We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.2.3.
-We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 4.2.4.
-Our school will support all children by: - 4.2.4.1.
-Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.2.4.2.
-Promoting a caring, safe and positive environment within the school. - 4.2.4.3.
-Responding sympathetically to any requests for time out to deal with distress and anxiety. - 4.2.4.4.
-Offering details of helplines, counselling or other avenues of external support. - 4.2.4.5.
-Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.2.4.6.
-Notifying MASH/MARU as soon as there is a significant concern. - 4.2.4.7.
-Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - 4.2.5.
-Children are taught to understand and manage risk through our personal, social, health and economic (PHSE) education and Relationship and Sex Education and through all aspects of school life.
-This includes online safety;
+- 4.2.1 We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - 4.2.2 We recognise that when a child exhibits mental health problems they can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+They may also be a sign that the child has experienced trauma. - 4.2.3 Clear systems and processes are in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems. - 4.2.4 A range of advice is available to help identify children in need of extra mental health support, specifically in Mental Health and Behaviour in Schools Guidance Nov 2018, and Rise Above, a PHE resource for secondary school pupils and teachers. - 4.2.5 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.2.6 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn - 4.2.7 Our school will support all children by: - 4.2.7.1 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.2.7.2 Promoting a caring, safe and positive environment within the school. - 4.2.7.3 Responding sympathetically to any requests for time out to deal with distress and anxiety. - 4.2.7.4 Offering details of helplines, counselling or other avenues of external support. - 4.2.7.5 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.2.7.6 Taking immediate action if staff have a mental health concern about a child that is also a safeguarding concern, by speaking to the designated safeguarding lead, and making an appropriate referral to CAMHS or another relevant child mental health service if necessary. - 4.2.7.7 Notifying ChAD as soon as there is a significant concern. - 4.2.7.8 Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - 4.2.8 Children are taught to understand and manage risk through our personal, social, health and economic (PHSE) education, our Relationship, Sex and Health Education policy, and through all aspects of school life.
+This includes online safety.

-4.3.
-Prevention / Protection
+4.3 Prevention / Protection